rushikesh3299/fun-translation/README.md

 ## Yoda Translator
 This is a fun translation app.
-It will take English text from user &convert it to Yoda Language.
+It will take English text from user & convert it to Yoda Language.